Rajendra Nagar, Delhi

 Rajendra Nagar (often spelled unofficially as 'Rajender Nagar' or 'Rajinder Nagar') is a residential colony in Central Delhi, Delhi, India.
 The name comes from Dr. Rajendra Prasad, the first president of India.
 It is bordered by the Central Ridge Protected Forest on the east and south, IARI on the west, and Karol Bagh on the north.
 It is a constituency in the Legislative Assembly of Delhi.
-The current Councillor for the Municipal Corporation of Delhi is S.Paramjeet Singh Rana of the SAD-BJP (Ward No.102N).
-Durgesh Pathak of the AAP (Aam Admi Party) is the current MLA from Rajendra Nagar.
+The current Councillor for the Municipal Corporation of Delhi is Aarti Chawla of Aam Aadmi Party (Ward No.102N).

 Overview

 Like most of the colonies developed in the 1950s, Rajendra Nagar was primarily a Punjabi refugee colony which came up during the years after the partition of India in 1947, when several such residential neighborhoods sprang up in the New Delhi area, including other examples such as Lajpat Nagar and Patel Nagar.

+Rajender Nagar was developed on land acquired from the villages of Shadipur, Khampur, and neighboring settlements.

 Rajender Nagar benefits from links with the Delhi metro.
 Shankar road divides the Rajendra Nagar into New and Old Rajendra Nagar.
 Old Rajendra Nagar touches Karol Bagh, which is famous for shopping and eating.
 New Rajendra Nagar is between Old Rajendra Nagar and Ridge, and is also adjacent to Connaught Place, with Talkatora stadium a short walk away.
 The locality is posh with many parks in New Rajendra Nagar.
 Central Park in New Rajendra Nagar is called Nehru Park.